Prob-GParareal: A Probabilistic Numerical Parallel-in-Time Solver for Differential Equations: Prob-GParareal: a probabilistic Parareal framework

 To mitigate the cubic inversion cost of GPs, we follow the approach proposed by~\cite{nngparareal} in nnGParareal, using nnGPs trained on a reduced dataset consisting of the $m$ observations (typically $ m\approx 15\ll Nk$) that are nearest neighbors in terms of Euclidean distance to the prediction point $\bs{u}_{i-1,k}^{(j)}, j=1,\ldots, n$ .
 Although this method would require re-training the nnGPs for every of the $n$ new prediction points, as the data subset may change, we empirically observe that most of the $n$ observations belonging to the sample $\mathcal{U}_{i,k}$ at interval $i$ share the same nearest neighbors.
 For this reason, we train the nnGP once per interval $i$, obtaining the following worse-case cost per iteration for the Prob-nnGParareal algorithm:

 where $\log(Nk)$ is the cost associated with maintaining a kd-tree structure~\citep{bentley1975multidimensional} for fast nearest neighbor computation~\citep{nngparareal}.
 Similar considerations of the training costs of Prob-GParareal and GParareal hold when comparing Prob-nnGParareal and nnGParareal.

 Specifically, the cost of Prob-nnGParareal includes the additional term $m^2$ to compute the covariance matrix, and the parallelizable cost of making $n$ posterior evaluations per interval $i$.
-Overall, Prob-nnGParareal is sensibly faster than Prob-GParareal, leading to similar results, albeit with slightly higher uncertainty in the algorithm solution due to the additional approximation, as shown in~\Cref{sec:nnprobpara}.
+Overall, Prob-nnGParareal is considerably faster than Prob-GParareal, leading to similar results, albeit with slightly higher uncertainty in the algorithm solution due to the additional approximation, as shown in~\Cref{sec:nnprobpara}.

 As mentioned above, the total computational cost $T_\textrm{Prob-GPara}$ of Prob-GParareal combines the cost of running $\f$ and $\g$, with the cost of computing the correction function.
+A validation of the cost model against observed wall-clock time, including scaling and speedup results with respect to the number of time intervals \(N\), is reported in \Cref{app:cost_model_validation}.
 Let $K_{\rm conv}$ be the number of iterations required for the algorithm to converge.
 Prob-GParareal performs up to $N$ parallel evaluations of $\f$ per iteration $k =1, \ldots, K_{\rm conv}$, and $n$ parallel evaluations of $\g$ per interval $i$, yielding an approximate worse-case total computational cost, ignoring serial overheads, of

 where $C_{\rm dist}$ is the general cost of computing the statistics in~\eqref{eq:pp_stp_rule}, which is $O(n^3)$ for the Wasserstein-$p$ case, and $O(nd)$ for the special case $p=2$ under Gaussian assumption, as discussed in Remark \ref{remark2}.